Britain's EU bonus challenge offers scant hope for bankers

 Lawyers, lawmakers and financial industry officials point out that Britain accepted the principle of curbs on bonuses in current rules that limit how much can be paid upfront in cash.

-"We are entirely entitled to put in place a ratio between bonus and salaries," said Arlene McCarthy, an EU lawmaker from the Labour party.
+"We are entirely entitled to put in place a ratio between bonus and salaries," said Arlene McCarthy, an EU lawmaker from Britain's opposition Labour party.

 "If the rules kick in at 500,000 euros, which is my understanding, that means they could potentially only earn about 1.5 million euros.
 My heart bleeds," McCarthy said.